 Research Integrity Officer (RIO)

-Appointed by the Vice President for Research and Innovation (VPRI), the individual responsible for receiving and assessing allegations of research misconduct, assuring that there is a timely response to such allegations, ensuring the timely and thorough execution of relevant processes and proceedings, and disseminating communications to those involved in proceedings such as sponsors and agencies as well as those relevant to post-proceeding activities.
+Appointed by the vice president for research and innovation (VPRI), the individual responsible for receiving and assessing allegations of research misconduct, assuring that there is a timely response to such allegations, ensuring the timely and thorough execution of relevant processes and proceedings, and disseminating communications to those involved in proceedings such as sponsors and agencies as well as those relevant to post-proceeding activities.
 Concerns about research integrity can also be addressed to the RIO.
 The RIO is authorized to name a designee and delegate responsibilities to professional staff or other consultants as needed.
 For purposes of the Research Misconduct policy, reference to the RIO includes the RIO’s designee.

 Fabrication, falsification, or plagiarism in proposing, performing or reviewing research or in reporting research results.
 Fabrication is making up data or results and recording or reporting them.
 Falsification is manipulating research materials, equipment or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.
 Plagiarism is the appropriation of another person’s ideas, processes, results or words without giving appropriate credit.
 Research misconduct does not include honest error or differences of opinion.